 The College reserves the right to accept or reject any request for use of a College

-its educational environment.
+or if sufficient staffing is unavailable.
 An event offered in any College facility

 will not contain information that has a reasonable likelihood of materially and substantially

-interfering with the operation or activities of the College or which may advocate imminent violence.
+interfering with the operation or activities of the College or which may advocate

 The use of a College facility may require services or equipment provided by the College